robcarver17/pysystemtrade/docs/userguide.md

 ## Table of standard system.data and system.stage methods
 </a>

-This table lists all the methods that can be used to get data out of a system and its 'child' stages.
-Although strictly speaking `system.data` is not a stage, it is included for completeness and because other stages will make use of it.
+The tables in this section list all the methods that can be used to get data out of a system and its 'child' stages.

 ### Explanation of columns

 For brevity the name of the system instance is omitted from the 'call' column.
-So for example to get the instrument price for Eurodollar from the data object, which is marked as *data.get_instrument_price* we would do something like this:
+So for example to get the instrument price for Eurodollar from the data object, which is marked as *`data.get_instrument_price`* we would do something like this:

 ```python
 from systems.futures.basesystem import futures_system